Last updated: July 13, 2026

 Hidden Gems:

-The fall is a fantastic time to be outdoors in the Smokies, as the weather conditions are pleasant.
+Fall is a fantastic time to be outdoors in the Smokies, when the weather is pleasant.
 The heat of summer starts to decline around September.

-Residents and visitors can enjoy the breathtaking fall foliage as autumn approaches in the Smoky Mountains.
+Enjoy the breathtaking fall foliage as autumn approaches in the Great Smoky Mountains National Park.
 The cooler temperatures in late September and early October give the leaves a stunning range of red, orange, and yellow hues.

 The peak of the fall foliage season is usually in mid-October or early November when you can see the beautiful fall colors practically everywhere you look in the Smokies.